cporter/advent-of-code-2021/README.md

 * [Day 11](https://adventofcode.com/2021/day/11): [Dumbo](11/dumbo.php) (PHP).
 Had to play a little catchup today, so I went with something that I suspected would be straightforward and have good documentation.
 I was right about that part.
 Amazing how much easier that makes picking up a new language, even one with a reputation for being in the style of 90's perl.
 * [Day 12](https://adventofcode.com/2021/day/12) [Passage](12/passage.c) (C).
 I spent a good chunk of the last couple of days looking in to a BASIC interpreter that doesn't run in an emulated VIC-20 in a browser.
 That's going to be a lot of work.
 Potentially not worth it.
 So we burn C, hopefully not too early. (`python3 reformat.py < input.txt > input.simple; make; ./passage input.simple`)
 * [Day 13](https://adventofcode.com/2021/day/13) [Folding](13/Sources/folding/main.swift) (Swift).
 You know what?
 Swift is pretty nice and has good documentation. `swift build; ./build/$ARCH/debug/folding < input.txt`
+* [Day 14](https://adventofcode.com/2021/day/134 [Polymer](14/polymer.r) (Ruby).
+It's been forever since I've used Ruby.
+I forgot how nice it is.
+Anyway, probably need to save the new languages for the weekend.
+I'm a couple of days behind at this point.
+Time to play catchup with languages I already know. `ruby polymer.rb $N < input.txt`.

 ## PL's I'm comfortable enough working with on day 1